linagora/openpaas-esn/doc/cli.md

 - host: default is localhost
 - port: default is 9200
 - type: the data type to create.
 When not set, it will create all the required index types.
-Possible values: users, contacts, events, resources, core.events, groups.
+Possible values: users, contacts, events, resources, core.events, groups, chat.messages, chat.conversations
 - index: Defines the index to create.
 When not set, it will be generated automatically from type

 **reindex**